 In the first trimester, if an expectant mother is unable to fully digest meals and snacks, there are rarely sufficient levels of nutrients to completely provide for the needs of the mother and child.
 Certain combinations of foods affect the absorption of iron, which can limit the amount of iron gained from diet and supplements.
 Specially formulated doses of iron enriched prenatal vitamins are recommended to all pregnant women.
 However, some of these supplements are also associated with gastrointestinal side effects which can complicate therapeutic adherence.
 Speak with your doctor about pre natal nutrition and recommendations for your pregnancy specifically.

 Physicians normally prescribe a diet rich in iron fortified foods which are soothing to expectant mothers’ gastrointestinal tracts.
 In women who continue to struggle with low iron, doctors can rely on supplements which are associated with fewer side effects than traditional iron supplements.
-Newer Polysaccharide-Iron Complex (PIC) supplements, such as
+The new Polydextrose Iron Complex (PDIC),

 - Health Canada website: http://www.hc-sc.gc.ca/fn-an/pubs/nutrition/iron-fer-eng.php